bitmakerla/estela-cli/README.md

 Commands:
-  context  Show your current context create   Create a resource delete   Delete a resource deploy   Deploy Scrapy project to Bitmaker Cloud data     Returns all the data of a job and saves it in a json file init     Initialize bitmaker project for existing scrapy project list     Display the available resources login    Save your credentials logout   Remove your credentials
+  context  Show your current context create   Create a resource data     Returns all the data of a job and saves it in a json file delete   Delete a resource deploy   Deploy Scrapy project to Estela API init     Initialize estela project for existing scrapy project list     Display the available resources login    Save your credentials logout   Remove your credentials